what is organic wine

 organic vineyard

 Just because a wine is not labeled as organic, does not necessarily mean that it wasn't produced sustainably or with organic fruit.
 The best way to find out whether a wine is truly organic or not is to research the winery itself.
 Then you can find out whether they are farming on land that utilizes pesticides and other chemicals.
-Some sites (like MYSA's) do that work for you so that you can sort and understand what kind of production went into each wine.
+Some sites (like MYSA's) do that work for you so that you can sort and understand what kind of winemaking practices went into each wine.

 On the other hand, there is plenty of wine out there that is mass-produced with little regard for sustainable farming practices or the use of chemicals in their vineyards.
 The more wine a vintner produces, the less control he or she is able to exercise over the plants themselves.

 It is a good rule of thumb that mass-produced, major-label wines are probably not made organically.
 Smaller wineries in specific regions are the most likely to use organic and sustainable practices in their winemaking.
-They can typically exercise more control over their vines and winemaking processes.
+They can typically exercise more control over their vines and fermentation processes.

 What About Other Certifications?